 Andrew Wiest, historian

 1. Laos is a landlocked country which lies immediately to the north-west of Vietnam.
-Its northern regions are mountainous and heavily forested, while the population and production is concentrated in the south.
+Its northern regions are mountainous and heavily forested, while the population and production are concentrated in the south.

 3. French colonialism and Japanese occupation during World War II fuelled a growth in Laotian nationalism.
 One nationalist group, the Pathet Lao, was formed in 1950 by a supporter of Ho Chi Minh.